2020XD/game/README.md

 - commit #1 as of 26 apr 18 - uploaded libgdx generated base && created todo list
 - commit #2 as of 27 apr 18 - added "working" screens for now with a logo i got from google
+- commit #3 as of 27 apr 18 - added outline of how entities should be handled and looked into box2d with a tutorial